Lightstreamer/Lightstreamer-lib-client-haxe/README.md

 The generated library `ls-android-client.jar` is saved in the folder `bin/android/build/lib`.

-### JavaSE
+### Java SE

 If not already installed, install [Ant Ivy 2.5.0+](https://ant.apache.org/ivy/history/2.5.1/install.html) (see the section named *Manually* and follow the instructions about Ant 1.6 or superior).

-In order to build the JavaSE Client SDK run the commands
+In order to build the Java SE Client SDK run the commands

 ```
 cd tools/java